HappyArno/LightNBT/README.md

 template<endian endian = endian::big> inline void nbt::bin::write(ostream &&out, const NBT &val);
 ```

 Please ensure that you open a file in binary mode, or the functions may not work as expected.
-Also notice that most of the NBT files are compressed, so a compression library is necessary.
+Also Note that most of the NBT files are compressed, so a compression library is necessary.

 ### Reading & Writing SNBT